πŸ““4.6: Using Text Files

 Using Text Files

 A file can be connected to the program using the File and Scanner classes.
-These classes must be imported from libraries:
+These classes must be imported in from libraries; the Scanner class is in the java.util package and File is in the java.io package.

 import java.io.*;